HiP-App/HiP-Forms/README.md

 # HiP-Mobile
-The mobile (cross-platform) app for History in Paderborn
+The mobile (cross-platform) app for History in Paderborn.